Farah Maalim

-Farah Maalim Mohamed (Faarax Maaliim Maxamed, Arabic: فارح معلم محمد) is a Kenyan, Veteran Politician who served as the Member of Parliament for Lagdera Constituency from 29 December 1992 to 29 December 1997 and then from 27 December 2007 to 4 March 2013.
-He's currently serving as the Member of Parliament for Dadaab Constituency since 9 August 2022 and a Member of the Speaker's Panel.
-He also served as the Deputy Speaker of the National Assembly of Kenya from 15 January 2008 to 14 January 2013.
-He is an Advocate of the High Court of Kenya.
+Farah Maalim Mohamed (Faarax Maaliim Maxamed, Arabic: فارح معلم محمد) is a Kenyan politician who has served as the Member of Parliament (MP) for Dadaab Constituency since 9 August 2022.
+He previously served as MP for Lagdera Constituency from 1992 to 1997, and again from 2007 to 2013.

+He also served as the Deputy Speaker of the National Assembly of Kenya from 2008 to 2013.
+He is a Member of the Speaker's Panel and an Advocate of the High Court of Kenya.

 Biography

-Farah Maalim belongs to the Aulihan clan of the Somali ethnic.
+Farah Maalim is of Somali ethnicity, and comes from the Aulihan clan, and Tur Adhe subclan.
 He was educated at Maseno School, and he studied for an MA in Development Studies and studied law at the University of Nairobi, before enrolling to the Kenya School of Law for the statutory post graduate law course that is a prerequisite to admission to the Kenyan roll of advocates.
-He is a former member of Wiper Democratic Movement political party in Kenya, and was elected to represent the Lagdera Constituency in the National Assembly of Kenya in the 10th Kenyan Parliament.
-He had previously served in the 7th Kenyan Parliament.

 In November 2012, Maalim led a group of MPs, which accused Kenyan soldiers of fomenting violence and using undue force during a security operation in Garissa.
 The legislators threatened to take the matter to the International Court of Justice (ICJ) if the perpetrators were not brought to justice.
 Maalim also claimed that the deployment of the soldiers was unconstitutional and had not received the requisite parliamentary approval, and that the ensuing rampage cost Garissa entrepreneurs over Sh1.5 billion to Sh2billion in missed revenue.

 In the 2013 elections, Maalim contested for the Garissa County Senate seat, but lost to Yusuf Haji.
+He changed his political party from the Orange Democratic Movement to the Wiper Democratic Movement in 2016.

-In the 2022 elections, Maalim was elected Wiper MP for Dadaab with a landslide win against Abdikheir Abdullahi Dubow who was backed by then the immediate MP Hon.
-Mohamed Dahir Duale.
+In the 2022 elections, Maalim was elected MP for Dadaab.
+He won against Abdikheir Abdullahi Dubow, who was backed by the former MP, Mohamed Dahir Duale.

+He is the former deputy party leader of the Wiper Democratic Movement political party in Kenya.